12. The on-site inspection

 Inspectors always try to meet with children during the inspection.

-Inspectors must take into account the specific communication needs of individual children.
+Inspectors must take into account the specific communication skills of individual children.
 For some children, the inspectors may request the assistance of staff or carers who know and understand the child’s preferred means of communication, particularly if this is unique to the child.
 In other instances, it may also be appropriate for inspectors to spend time observing children and how they interact with staff and respond to their environment.

 Inspectors can request the services of an interpreter to join the inspection.
 This is helpful when the children and young people are fluent in British Sign Language.
 Inspectors request this service via the inspection support team and give 2 weeks’ notice where possible.